Clickette/ndsr/README.md

 ---

-Play the game here: https://ndsr.clickette.net/game
+Play the game here: https://clickette.net/go/ndsr

-See the data here: https://ndsr.clickette.net

 ###### Natural Disaster Survival: Reimagined is not open source; however, the backend is.